fxbriol/fxbriol.github.io/_pages/supervision.md

 author_profile: true
 ---

-I enjoy supervising research projects and regularly take up the supervision or co-supervision of MSc and PhD students at Imperial College London.
+I enjoy supervising research projects and regularly take up the supervision or co-supervision of MSc and PhD students.
 If you are interested in my research area, feel free to contact me to discuss opportunities.

 ### Current students

 * **George Wynne**, PhD student in Statistics at Imperial College London, Department of Mathematics.
-Co-supervised with Prof. Mark Girolami.
+Co-supervised with Dr. Andrew Duncan.

 ### Past students